ruby/www.ruby-lang.org/en/news/_posts/2018-11-06-ruby-2-6-0-preview3-released.md

 title: "Ruby 2.6.0-preview3 Released"
 author: "naruse"
 translator:
-date: 2018-05-31 00:00:00 +0000
+date: 2018-11-06 00:00:00 +0000
 lang: en
 ---

 We are pleased to announce the release of Ruby 2.6.0-preview3.

 Ruby 2.6.0-preview3 is the third preview toward Ruby 2.6.0.
-This preview3 is released to test new features before comming Release Candidate.
+This preview3 is released to test new features before coming Release Candidate.

 ## JIT